 R S Murray & Co was registered as a limited company with a capital of £50,000 in 1900.

 There was a strike at R S Murray & Co in 1911.
-The largely female strikers were agitated by the women’s’ rights campaigner Mary Macarthur (1880 – 1921).
+The largely female strikers were supported by the women’s’ rights campaigner Mary Macarthur (1880 – 1921).

 The works covered over three acres by 1914, and a staff of 1,500 to 2,000 was employed.

-A manufacturing subsidiary was established in Australia in 1920, located at De Carle Street, East Brunswick, a suburb of Melbourne.
-The factory employed over 300 people by 1931.
+A chocolate manufacturing subsidiary was established in Australia in 1920, located at De Carle Street, East Brunswick, a suburb of Melbourne.

 A manufacturing presence was established in Ireland as a joint venture called Clarnico Murray from 1926.